 PostgreSQL is known to be a solid database, so why would anybody want to crash the server over and over again?
 Well, pg_crash is a good way to really test your infrastructure.
 There are various scenarios coming to my mind:

 - Check if your applications can handle database crashes

 - Check if your high-availability solution can take crashes

 - Test PostgreSQL itself

-While testing PostgreSQL itself is a noble thing do to, it is not too likely that you actually hit a bug inside PostgreSQL itself.
+While testing PostgreSQL itself is a good thing do to, it is not too likely that you actually hit a bug inside PostgreSQL itself.
 However, is the same true for your infrastructure?
 The advantage of pg_crash is that you can run it over a prolonged time and potentially perform thousands of tests.
-Doing so many tests by hand is surely not possible and therefore not all test cases might be covered. pg_crash does the job for you and therefore offers a lot more than just plain old manual testing. pg_crash will really ensure that all your reconnects work and that there are no corner cases missed.
+Doing so many tests by hand is surely not possible and therefore not all test cases might be covered. pg_crash does the job for you and offers a lot more than just plain old manual testing. pg_crash will really ensure that all your reconnects work and that there are no corner-cases missed.

 The same applies to testing your PostgreSQL cluster and high-availability infrastructure.
-We at Cybertec have set up countless clusters.
-Many years ago we used manual checklists to check all potential error scenarios with the customer one after the other.
+We at CYBERTEC have set up countless clusters.
+Many years ago, we used manual checklists to check all potential error scenarios with the customer one after the other.
 While this is surely a solid, traditional way to go, using pg_crash offers ways more options.
 We can just make pg_crash torture the system for a night or a full day and see if we are fine or not hundreds of crashes later.
 Again, it gives us the chance to provide customers with a lot more quality.

-So if you want to try out pg_crash or simply learn more, check out our Github site for more information.
+So, if you want to try out pg_crash or simply learn more, check out our Github site for more information.

 Happy segfault 😉